dotnet/eShop/README.md

 ## Contributing

-For more information on contributing to this repo, please read [the contribution documentation](./CONTRIBUTING.md) and [the Code of Conduct](CODE-OF-CONDUCT.md).
+For more information on contributing to this repo, read [the contribution documentation](./CONTRIBUTING.md) and [the Code of Conduct](CODE-OF-CONDUCT.md).

 ## eShop on Azure